guo-vincent/Classical-Chess-Engine/README.md

 Acknowledgments
 Special thanks to disservin for providing the chess library that powers the move generation, and to the open-source community for their continued contributions to chess programming.
 The source code to their library can be found at {https://github.com/Disservin/chess-library}.
 Note that some edits were made to the chess library (implementing hashing functionality with chess::Piece and chess::PieceType) so the file in this engine does not match the original chess library file.

+This project will likely never be truly finished, since the best chess engines take multiple iteerations before becoming viable.
+I am not sure if I want it to play like a grandmaster, but I'll come back to this project from time to time to improve it.